 Festive Smoked Turkey

-This electric smoker turkey recipe is a little spicier.
-This owes to a wet rub consisting of garlic powder, pepper, and ginger.
+This electric smoker turkey recipe is a little spicier, with the heat coming from a dry rub consisting of garlic powder, pepper, and ginger.

-Basted with butter, Cajun seasoning, and more garlic, the turkey is smoked for up to 7 hours.
+Basted with butter, Cajun seasoning, and more garlic, the turkey is smoked for up to seven hours.

 The end result is a flavorful turkey with a nice dark brown skin.